joee9/hydrodynamics_dm/README.md

 ## Hydrodynamical neutron star simulation

-This project is the simulation of a neutron star, containing bosonic dark matter, using a model of the neutron star as a fluid.
-The bosonic dark matter is modelled as a complex scalar field.
+This project is the simulation of a neutron star, with the star modelled as a fluid.

 ### Code
 Broken into "auxillary" files (like `C` headers) and the main simulation file.
 Global parameters and variables are declared in `hd_params.py`.